 Solution #2.2 provides the capability for identifying the CHF instance by using an externalgroupIdentifier which is used for associating the Application Function ID.
 Therefore, it would facilitate linking the application functions to the CHF.
 New parameter is required in the NRF.

-Solution #2.3 performs the CHF Instance Selection by using the already available attributes.
-There are no new attributes required.
+Solution #2.3 provides the capability for an NF consumer to infer the CHF Group Id a SUPI can be served by, and then selecting a CHF based on the location, CHF Group Id, S-NSSAI, SUPI ranges etc.

+Solution #2.3 is similar to solution #2.1 and #2.2, it solves the same issue- The main difference to solution #2.1 is that it requires new parameters while #2.3 reuses existing mechanism in use by current NF Consumers.
+The main difference to solution #2.2 is that solution #2.2 also covers externalGroupId.